loranger32/theory_of_games/README.md

 It's for the moment only written in french, but english translation is on its way.

+## What it does

 5 behaviors have been modelled so far :

-- Naive : always cooperates
+- Naive : always cooperates ;
-- Traitor : always betrays
+- Traitor : always betrays ;
-- Pick at random : randomy choose to cooperate or betray
+- Pick at random : randomy choose to cooperate or betray ;
 - Quick Adapter : punish and forgive fast.
 As long as the other player cooperates, he cooperates also.
 If the other player betrays, he will betray the next time.
-As soon as the other player cooperates again, he will also cooperate.
+As soon as the other player cooperates again, he will also cooperate ;
 - Slow Adapter : punish and forgives slowly.
-Same as above, except that he will wait 3 turns before changing move
+Same as above, except that he will wait 3 turns before changing move ;

-User can choose the number of turns to play (between 1 and 9999), and it will be soon possible to run multiple runs af a given number of turns.
+User can choose the number of turns to play (between 1 and 9999), and it will be soon possible to run multiple runs of a given number of turns.

-After each run, a display of the total points is rendered, with an option to see the detail per turn.
+After each run, a display of the total points is rendered, with an option to see the details per turn and per player.

-Special attention will be paid to get a fancy display in the terminal, partly using the various [TTY gems](https://piotrmurach.github.io/tty/).
+Special attention is and will be paid to get a fancy display in the terminal, partly using the various [TTY gems](https://piotrmurach.github.io/tty/).

-Next steps :
+## Next steps

 - more pre-defined behaviors ;
 - allow user to define his own behaviors ;